Advertisement

 What is Tricleanium?

 Tricleanium is an Australian-owned business with a history dating back to 1954.
-Initially used for wall cleaning before painting, this now-cult cleaning product is flying off the shelves at Bunnings and on Amazon, with many claiming it surpasses sugar soap in effectiveness.
+Initially used for wall cleaning before painting, this now-cult cleaning product is flying off the shelves at Bunnings and on Amazon, with many claiming it outperforms sugar soap.

 Tricleanium is composed of 100% alkaline salts and can be applied to a wide range of surfaces in your home, including floors, countertops, showers, exhaust fans, stoves, oven trays, fridges, and washing machines.
 It’s also effective for removing surface mould.